-Examples of good practice Examples of poor practice • Regularly updated training and awareness programmes that are relevant and appropriate for employees' particular roles. • No training on financial sanctions. • Testing to ensure that employees have a good understanding of financial sanctions risks and procedures. • Relevant staff unaware of the firm's policies and procedures to comply with the UK financial sanctions regime. • Ongoing monitoring of employees' work to ensure they understand the financial sanctions procedures and are adhering to them. • Changes to the financial sanctions policies, procedures, systems and controls are not communicated to relevant staff.
+- Regularly updated training and awareness programmes that are relevant and appropriate for employees' particular roles. - Testing to ensure that employees have a good understanding of financial sanctions risks and procedures. - Ongoing monitoring of employees' work to ensure they understand the financial sanctions procedures and are adhering to them. - Training provided to each business unit covering both the group-wide and business unitspecific policies on financial sanctions.

-• Training provided to each

-business unit covering both

-the group-wide and business

-unit-specific policies on

-financial sanctions.